+Want to give your landscaping ideas a fresh new look this season?
 We've curated a collection of some of our favorite garden gravel ideas for you to peruse.
 No matter the theme of your plot – modern, cottage, traditional or eclectic, you'll be sure to find a style to suit you below.

 1. Use gravel for circular seating zones

 When it comes to landscaping, circular shapes have a soothing appeal.
 And, as demonstrated here, they work especially well in courtyards.
 Not only do they provide a central feature to the space, but they also distract the eye from looking upwards to high and imposing walls.